 \subsection{Organization of paper}

 The rest of this paper is organized as follows.
 In Section \ref{sec_pre}, we develop the analytic framework underlying our asymptotic analysis.
-This includes structural decompositions of the relative entropy and uniform energy--dissipation identities.
-Section \ref{sec_qs} establishes quantitative stability tools, combining relative entropy, bounded Lipschitz distances, and modulated interaction energies.
+This includes structural decompositions of the relative entropy and uniform energy-dissipation identities.
+Section \ref{sec_qs} establishes quantitative stability tools, combining relative entropy, weak-topology estimates, and modulated interaction energies.
 In Section \ref{sec_vfp}, these methods are applied to derive the hydrodynamic limits in the diffusive, high-field, and gSQG regimes.
-Finally, Appendices provide a formal Hilbert expansion for the gSQG scaling and verify the propagation of regularity assumptions for the limiting equations.
+Finally, the appendices provide the formal derivation of the gSQG limit, a discussion of the formal optimal convergence rates in the three singular regimes, and the verification of the regularity assumptions imposed on the limiting equations.